Stinkers Bad Movie Awards: Nominating Paris Hilton

 In 2006, the Stinkers refused to nominate hotel heiress Paris Hilton for her supporting role in the horror film House of Wax.
 Said Lancaster, "To get on the Stinkers ballot you are judged on your performance, not your tabloid persona.
 Anyone that would put Paris Hilton on a list of the five worst supporting actresses in 2005 didn't see a lot of movies in 2005.
 I could list twelve actresses who gave worse supporting performances than Paris Hilton."

 The next year, the Stinkers did nominate Hilton for Worst Actress for her performance in the barely released National Lampoon's Pledge This!.

 Closure

 In late January 2007, following the announcement of the year's winners, the Stinkers website announced it would be officially closed down after ten years on the internet.
-On July 1, 2007, four months after the announcement of the worst of 2006 winners, the site was taken down.
+On July 1, 2007, four months after both the announcement of the worst of 2006 winners and the release of its expanded 1981 ballot, the site was taken down.